33 Things to Do in Minneapolis in Winter (2024)

 I totally understand that sometimes it just feels miserable to be cooped up in your house during winter in Minnesota.

-So if you’re looking for some way to get out of the house without having to pack up and head out to an all-inclusive resort, book yourself a staycation!
+So if you’re looking for some way to get out of the house without having to pack up and head out to an expensive trip, book yourself a staycation!

 This can seriously be as simple as booking a hotel or home that’s across town, just to get out and have some new scenery.